51Degrees/documentation/src/concepts/flowelements/aspectengine.md

 received, and the [server](@term{WebServer}) can continue serving the page until it reaches a point where the result of the processing is needed.

+By default @lazyloading is not enabled, and can be enabled in an **engine**'s builder.